weaver-design/wued-fullpage/README.md

 # wued-fullpage

-A fullpage deved for WUED
+A fullpage v3 plugin deved for WUED

+## Getting Start

 ```js
 new WUED.fullpage('#fullpage', {